 Legislation for professional 4×4 drivers and off-roaders

 There is a lot of legislation surrounding the use of 4×4 vehicles and ATVs, so we try to concentrate on laws and regulations for those using them in the workplace.
-For more information on driving for work, see the Beyond Driving guide to law for company drivers.
-We can also provide information on the legality of 4×4 instructors, how Section 123 of the RTA 1988 and ‘Off-Road Driver Training’, and information on off-road training and certification bodies.
+We can also provide information on the legality of 4×4 instructors, how Section 123 of the RTA 1988 affects ‘Off-Road Driver Training’, and information on off-road training and certification bodies.

 PUWER – Provision and Use of Work Equipment Regulations 1998 (simplified guide).